Black History Month activities to do with your children

 4. Try different soul foods together

 Who doesn't love trying different foods?
-Explore 3 classic recipes to try for Black History Monthand pick one or two to enjoy with your little one.
-This can be done with tomato purees or solids (and with less spice!) depending on your child's age and whether they have any food intolerances, there are variations so you can still enjoy these dishes.
+Explore three classic recipes to try for Black History Month,and pick one or two to enjoy with your little one.
+This can be done with tomato purees or solids (and with less spice!), depending on your child's age and whether they have any food intolerances.
+There are variations, so you can still enjoy these dishes.
 Trying different foods, cooking with different spices, and sharing language teaches your child that Black culture is expansive.

 5. Celebrate historical Black figures

 Pop some powerful quotes into a jar to celebrate historical Black figures.
-Jot down their names on strips of paper with strong, or moving quotes from famous figures.
+Jot down their names with strong or moving quotes from famous figures on paper strips.
 Each day, you and your little one can choose a quote from the jar and talk about it.
-Remember this is a celebration, so get creative and decorate the jar.
+Remember, this is a celebration, so get creative and decorate the jar.
 Here are a few quotes you can use to get your jar started:

 • “Whatever is bringing you down, get rid of it.
 Because you’ll find that when you’re free… your true self comes out.” —Tina Turner